-- Continue to reduce levels of consolidated government deficit and public debt (ratios to GDP).
-Improvements already attained under the Fiscal Responsibility and Budget Management Bill should be locked in and serve as a basis for increased fiscal discipline. - 2) Reduce the Statutory Liquidity Ratio to a level consistent with prudential needs; switch to direct bond financing of new deficits. - 3) Transition away from providing sops for exporters in response to currency appreciation.
-The time horizon for some of these measures could be in the range of 18-24 months, but it is important to start laying the foundation for some of these changes much sooner.
+- .
+Continue to reduce levels of consolidated government deficit and public debt (ratios to GDP); resume progress towards targets specified under the Fiscal Responsibility and Budget Management Bill.
+Amend the FRBM Act so as to bring the off-balance-sheet borrowing by the government integrally into calculations of the government budget deficit and public debt. - 2.
+Reduce the Statutory Liquidity Ratio to a level consistent with prudential needs; switch to direct bond financing of new deficits.
+Similarly, regulators of pension funds and insurance companies should set regulations on fund portfolio holdings so as to maximize the welfare of beneficiaries, and not so as to mobilize the purchase of government bonds. - 3.
+Transition away from providing sops for exporters in response to currency appreciation.
+While many of the recent sops are in the process of being removed, it is important to curtail expectations of similar sops being offered in the future in the event of currency appreciation.

+Timing: The time horizon for some of these measures could be in the range of 1-2 years, but it is essential to start laying the foundation for some of these changes much sooner.